llpeterson/security/key-distro.md

 pack their own parachutes."

-PGP has become quite popular in the networking community, and PGP key-signing parties are a regular feature of IETF meetings.
+PGP has become quite popular in the networking community, and PGP key-signing parties are a regular feature of various networking events, such as IETF meetings.
 At these gatherings, an individual can

 - Collect public keys from others whose identity he knows.